Installation

 Download

 LayoutEditor packages for all supported platforms can be downloaded from the download page.
 For several platforms, there are installer packages as well as file packages.
 If you have full admin right on your system, please use the installer package.
 The zip/tar.gz file packages can be used without administrator privileges, however, it needs a little more system knowledge to run.
-If a package for your platform does not exist, use the successor platform (e.g. Ubuntu 18.04 64 bit instead of Ubuntu 17.10 64 bit).
+If a package for your platform does not exist, use the successor platform .
 If that package doesn't run as expected choose an older release of the LayoutEditor.
 If the maintenance of your license key has expired, download a package released before the maintenance had expired.
 A list of all releases is here.

 Installation on Windows